danielrichman/preseed/README.md

 # Ubuntu Minimal CD Preseeding

-The scripts in this repo automate the process of embedding preseed files into a mini.iso initrd.gz, along with the ability to add things like your ssh public key so that login is automatic as well.
+The scripts in this repo automate the process of embedding preseed files into a initrd.gz of a ubuntu [mini.iso][ubuntu-minimalcd], along with the ability to add things like your ssh public key so that login is automatic as well.

+The `remaster` script does the majority of the work, with directories in files/preseeds supplying a set of configuration files and helper scripts.
+For example, `netinstall` is configured to automatically download the `network-console` component, it will embed your ssh public key so that you can log in, and it will generate the ssh host keys on your computer rather than at run time so that you know what the fingerprints should be.
+`netinstall-watchdog` is the same, except it adds a small C program that will reboot the computer after a timeout is up.

 They are very temperamental and experimental.
 Play with the results in virtual machines first, and note the "WITHOUT ANY WARRANTY" bit.